 Mystick Spearhand

-The Mystick Spearhand vocation is tailored for a gamer who likes to dabble in both close and long-range combat.
-You’ll be able to harness the power of the Duospear, dealing significant damage and sometimes paralyzing enemies in the process.
+The Mystick Spearhand Vocation is tailored for anyone who likes to dabble in close and long-range combat.
+You’ll be able to harness the power of the Duospear, dealing significant damage through telekinetic projectiles and sometimes paralyzing enemies in the process.

 Trickster

-The Trickster has a completely unique weapon known as the Censer.
-With this, you’re able to create illusions and conjure smoke to trick enemies.
-Additionally, the Trickster can provide allied Pawns with buffs.
+The Trickster has a unique weapon known as the Censer.
+With this, you can create illusions and conjure smoke to trick enemies.
+Additionally, the Trickster can provide their Pawns with buffs, making it one of the only Arisen-exclusive Vocations focused on keeping allies safe and deadly.